Skip to content

 Request Chaining:

-1. Creating multiple users
+1. Creating multiple cars with different data

-2. Saving response values for later use
+2. Saving response values (JSON and headers) for later use

-3. Using saved values in subsequent requests
+3. Using saved header values in subsequent request bodies

-4. Verifying changes across requests
+4. Verifying changes across requests with variable substitution

 Delays: